La ripetente fa l'occhietto al preside

 La ripetente fa l'occhietto al preside (The repeating student winked at the principal) is a 1980 Italian commedia sexy all'italiana directed by Mariano Laurenti.

 Plot

-Italy, 1980.
-After some breaks, Angela Pastorelli, daughter of a wealthy industrialist, resumed interrupted studies.
+The film is set in 1980 in Italy.
+After some breaks, Angela Pastorelli, daughter of a wealthy industrialist, resumes interrupted studies.
 Among the classmates there is the handsome Carlo Lucignani whom the girl wants to hang up, but Carlo received from his father, a Pastorelli employee, the ban to date Angela.